-The Center for Native American Studies offers a holistic curriculum rooted in Native American themes that challenges students to think critically and communicate effectively about Indigenous issues with emphasis on Great Lakes Indigenous perspectives.
-The entire curriculum is based on the themes of culture, history and language; traditional ecological knowledge; education, families and communities; governance and sovereignty with the theme of identity connecting them all together.
+The Center for Native American Studies offers a holistic curriculum rooted in Native American themes that challenges students to think critically and communicate effectively about Indigenous issues with emphasis on Great Lakes Indigenous perspectives; stimulates further respectful inquiry about Indigenous people; and provides active learning and service learning opportunities that strengthen student engagement, interaction, and reciprocity with Indigenous communities.

-Learn about the history of Native American students and Native American Studies on campus since the late 1930's.
-From the creation of the Nishnawbe News to the official inception of the Center of Native American Studies in 1996, there has been an sustained growth in working to preserve Native American history on campus and throughout the nation.
+Learn about the history of the Center for Native American Studies.
+From the creation of the Nishnawbe News to the official inception of the Center of Native American Studies in 1996, there has been sustained growth in preserving Native American history on campus and throughout the nation.